Print Friendly, PDF & Email

 • Internal governing documents, including but not limited to: roster of officers, roster of Steering or Advisory Committees, operating bylaws or charter, and a complete and filed IRS Form SS-4.
 If you change your governance process or anything else, (for example, any change in your project’s tax or legal status, or executive staff) send us the amended version.

-If the project wants to initiate any significant activities that are not described in your original sponsorship application, we need to amend the sponsorship agreement to include these activities.
-As long as the new activities are still within Star Legacy Foundation’s charitable scope, this should not be a problem.
 However, please remember that under the agreement, Star Legacy Foundation reserves the right, if the project’s conduct jeopardizes Star Legacy Foundation’s legal or tax status, to withhold, withdraw, or demand immediate return of grant funds, and to expend such funds as to accomplish the purposes of the project as nearly as possible within Star Legacy Foundation’s sole judgment.
 This is a legal requirement in order for the Foundation to maintain its own charitable standing.

 Various activities can fall under the catchall term “lobbying.”
 Many of these activities are actually 100% OK for a charity and are not considered “lobbying” in the legal sense – you can avoid confusion by properly calling these activities education and advocacy.
 Generally, it depends on whom you are talking to and what you are asking them to do.